This is an old revision of the document!

 |2||Baritone||(G2) B2||F4 (A4)|

 |2||Bass||(C2) G2||D4 (F4)|

 A good way to start testing range once warmed up is:

-- Ask the singer to match voices on a D (above middle C for ladies, below middle C for men), then go up a full octave scale singing “one, two, three…”
+- match to a D (above middle C for ladies, below middle C for men), then go up a full octave scale singing “one, two, three…”